TSchwierz/SelfLocalisationCF/README.md

 1. The plot generated to show the network activity is rather empty.
 Check for error sources in the network function.
 2. The project is getting long and complicated codewise.
 Proper documentation is crucial to maintain overview.
 Improve the readability and documentation of the code
 3. Add altitude control to the random walk and GridNetwork.
+4. Test the feasibility and processing time of path prediction during simulation.